 For works that take place on the Moon see The Moon.
 For other planets see Mars, Venus and Journeys Inside the Solar System.
 For discussions of the means and process of space travel see Films About Space Exploration.

 During the silent era, attempts to launch rockets and explore the Solar System were depicted with little effort at believability.
 These include the charmingly silly whimsies of George Melies’ A Trip to the Moon (1902) where a rocket is launched by dancing girls and impacts with the Man in the Moon’s eye and An Impossible Voyage (1904) where a train takes off and lands on the Sun, which has a face.
 There were also copies of Melies like The ?
-Motorist (1906) where a motorcar takes off into orbit and circles the rings of Saturn and Segundo de Chomon’s Excursion to the Moon (1908), a blatant copy of A Trip to the Moon.
+Motorist (1906) where a motorcar takes off into orbit and circles the rings of Saturn; Segundo de Chomon’s Excursion to the Moon (1908) and The Voyage to Jupiter (1909); and the Edison Company’s A Trip to Mars (1909), all blatant copies of A Trip to the Moon, along with other efforts like The Ship That Was Sent Off to Mars (1921) and the slightly more serious The Sky Splitter/The Stellar Express (1922).
 Equally unrealistic was the Danish Heaven Ship (1918), which depicted a flight to Mars via a plane.

 We started to see more credibility in Fritz Lang’s Woman in the Moon (1929) depicting the construction and launching of a rocket to the Moon.
 This included the first portrayal of a countdown, although The Moon itself was shown to have air once reached.
 Other rockets launches of the era appear in Flash Gordon (1936) and at the end of Things to Come (1936).
 However, it seems a stretch to place these in a theme discussing scientifically credible depictions of the Space Mission.
-From the Soviet side, we had Aelita (1924) and The Space Ship (1936) concerning the launch of rocket expeditions to respectively Mars and The Moon.
+From the Soviet side, we had Aelita (1924) and Cosmic Journey/The Space Ship (1936), the most believable of these early spaceflight films, concerning the launch of rocket expeditions to respectively Mars and The Moon.

 The first and most substantial work to take up this challenge was George Pal’s Destination Moon (1950) with a script from SF writer Robert Heinlein, which did a scientifically credible job of depicting the building of a rocket and landing on The Moon.
 It was still a ways away from the real thing nineteen years later but was the most realistic attempt on screen up to that point and did so with an enormous optimism that said that all of this was something that was within our reach.
 Pal followed this with Conquest of Space (1955), which attempted to similarly depict the landing on Mars but that became sidetracked by typical 1950s fears.